-A. Definition
+A. Definitions

-1. Barriers are islands or spits comprised of sand and/or gravel, extending parallel to the coast and separated from the mainland by a coastal pond, tidal water body, or coastal wetland.
-In addition to a beach, barriers have, in most cases, a frontal foredune zone and often, back barrier dune fields.
+- 1. Barriers are islands or spits comprised of sand and/or gravel, extending parallel to the coast and separated from the mainland by a coastal pond, tidal water body, or coastal wetland.
+In addition to a beach, barriers have, in most cases, a frontal foredune zone and often, backbarrier dune fields.
 The lateral limits of barriers are defined by the area where unconsolidated sand or gravel of the barrier abuts bedrock or glacial sediment.
 This definition of a barrier system is commonly associated with many geomorphic descriptors.
 These descriptors include, but are not limited to, barrier islands, bay barriers, and spits.
 Spits are further described as tombolo, shingle, cuspate, and flying spits.
 The terms "bar" and "ridge" were once used to describe a barrier system, but have since been replaced with the term "barrier".
 Many of the state's barriers have been mapped and assigned by the Coastal Resources Management Council to three categories, as listed in Table 4.
-The barriers or portions thereof designated by the federal government as undeveloped pursuant to their criteria under the Coastal Barrier Resources Act (CoBRA) of 1982, as amended, are noted in Table 4.
-In these federally designated areas, flood insurance for new construction or substantially improved structures is not available.
-Further, the CoBRA prohibits new federal expenditures or new federal financial assistance for any purpose within these federally designated barriers.
-A map delineating the CoBRA barriers in Rhode Island is available on the CRMC website.

-2. Undeveloped Barriers are essentially free of commercial/industrial buildings, houses, surfaced roads, and structural_shoreline protection facilities.

-3. Moderately Developed Barriers are those that are essentially free of houses, commercial/industrial buildings and/or facilities (excluding utility lines) that contain surfaced roads, recreational structures, and/or structural shoreline protection facilities.

-4. Developed barriers contain houses and/or commercial/industrial structures; they may also contain surfaced roads and structural shoreline protection facilities.
-Maps of CRMC-designated undeveloped, moderately developed, and developed barriers are available for inspection at the offices of the Coastal Resources Management Council or on the CRMC website.
+The barriers or portions thereof designated by the federal government as undeveloped pursuant to their criteria, under the Coastal Barrier Resources Act of 1982 (Public Law 97-348), are noted in Table 4.
+In these federally designated areas, flood insurance for most forms of construction is not available. - 2.
+Undeveloped Barriers are essentially free of commercial/industrial buildings, (excluding public utility lines) houses, surfaced roads, and structural shoreline protection facilities. - 3.
+Moderately Developed Barriers are those that are essentially free of houses, commercial/industrial buildings and/or facilities (excluding utility lines) that contain surfaced roads, recreational structures, and/or structural shoreline protection facilities. - 4.
+Developed barriers contain houses and/or commercial/industrial structures; they may also contain surfaced roads and structural shoreline protection facilities.
+Maps of designated barriers are available for inspection at the offices of the Coastal Resources Management Council.